You want smart political talk without the meltdowns?

 He knows all those facts.

-He knows that the darn good study out of Israel, but he's hell bent on and vaccinating everybody.
+He knows that the darn good study out of Israel, but he's hell-bent on vaccinating everybody.

 He doesn't care about your individual liberty.

-He actually doesn't care if your kid gets a side effect on the vaccine because your kids already had COVID.
+He actually doesn't care if your kid gets a side effect from the vaccine because your kid's already had COVID.

-He he cares more about the collective, and he's made the collective judgment that the beehive is simple and it's simple as just to make everybody vaccinated.
+He cares more about the collective, and he's made the collective judgment that the beehive, it's simple and it's simplest, just to make everybody vaccinated.

 If we lose a few along the way, it doesn't bother him because he's about the collective.

-Because the thing is is the kids get this, the death rate's about as the same as the flu.
+The death rate's about the same as the flu.

 As this spreads throughout children, they're actually helping the rest of us.